syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ## SfDataPager

-The following properties are for each of the UI Elements in SfDataPager control.
+The following properties are for each of the UI Elements in the SfDataPager control.

 <table>
 <tr>